 Students will be expected to adhere to standards of academic honesty and integrity, as outlined in the Student Academic Honesty Policy.
-All written work and oral presentation assignments must be original work.
-All ideas/materials that are borrowed from other sources must have appropriate references to the original sources.
-Any quoted material should give credit to the source and be punctuated with quotation marks.
+All assignments must be original work, clear and error-free.
+All ideas/material that are borrowed from other sources must have appropriate references to the original sources.
+Any quoted material should give credit to the source and be punctuated accordingly.

-Students are responsible for honest completion of their work including examinations.
-There will be no tolerance for infractions.
+Academic Honesty and Integrity: Students are responsible for honest completion and representation of their work.
+Your course catalog details the ethical standards and penalties for infractions.
+There will be zero tolerance for infractions.
 If you believe there has been an infraction by someone in the class, please bring it to the instructor's attention.
-The instructor reserves the right to discipline any student for academic dishonesty in accordance with the general rules and regulations of the university.
+The instructor reserves the right to discipline any student for academic dishonesty, in accordance with the general rules and regulations of the university.
 Disciplinary action may include the lowering of grades and/or the assignment of a failing grade for an exam, assignment, or the class as a whole.